-Although dogs are generally in better health than humans if they eat well (wet food and high fibre dog food) and get plenty of exercise they can still get and suffer from heart problems at any age, which can lead to heavy and strained breathing.
+Although dogs are generally in better health than humans if they eat well and get plenty of exercise they can still get and suffer from heart problems at any age, which can lead to heavy and strained breathing.
 Now, diagnosing heart problems should not be done by yourself so if your dog is breathing fast, is lethargic, is exerting a whine or coughing then take your dog to the vet as soon as possible.
 Many heart problems can be resolved with medicine and a change of lifestyle so there’s no need to panic if the symptoms have only emerged.

 Mitral valve disease is the most common heart disease in dogs which causes blood to leak back into the valves causing more stress on the heart.
 This can lead to an enlarged heart and of course – fast breathing (among other symptoms).

 Although excessive exercise could also be paired with overheating/heat stroke it is nevertheless a fair common cause of fast breathing in dogs.
 Excessive exercise and overexertion can lead to rhabdomyolysis a condition common with humans who engage in activities such as high intensity interval training and CrossFit without proper rest, hydration and care.
 When exercising or being very active with your dog make sure to give them plenty of rest in between – dogs are keen to make their masters happy and that includes working past their limits.